prevention-icon

 Sentricon® Always Active™

-This product contains in-ground termiticide coated rods designed to attract termites then disrupt their growth and development by inhibiting the moulting process.
-By positioning a Sentricon® station in prime termite foraging areas, termites carry the termiticide back to the nest, so it spreads through the entire colony.
+This product contains in-ground termiticide-coated rods designed to attract termites and then disrupt their growth and development by inhibiting the moulting process.
+By positioning a Sentricon® station in prime termite foraging areas, termites carry the termiticide back to the nest, spreading through the entire colony.
 This offers powerful protection against termite infestations by preventing them from happening in the first place.

 Reduce your risk of attracting termites

-• Garden and yard maintenance is important.
+• Garden and yard maintenance is essential.
 Store piles of wood and timber away from your house in a dry place, remove tree stumps and clear away piles of vegetation and litter.

 • Ensure wooden furniture in the home is sealed, treated and moisture-free.